joe01w/cloud_learning/what_is_cloud/readme.md

 ### What is cloud computing? (in layman's terms)

-Cloud computing is the delivery of computing services over the cloud.
+Cloud computing, often referred to simply as "the cloud", is the delivery of computing services over the cloud.
 It is the idea of renting a computer instead of buying one.
 Instead of having a physical computer at home or work, you use a computer that's in the cloud, which means it's somewhere else on the internet.
 You can access all your files, run programs, and do everything you'd normally do on a computer, but it's all happening on a remote server instead of on a computer sitting in front of you.